FILAMENTS APTS

 The 70 Walk Score classifies Filaments as "Very Walkable," supporting pedestrian-oriented tenant demand, but the 44 Transit Score significantly constrains appeal to car-free renters—a meaningful gap for a $1.67K property competing in the DFW market.
 Garland's suburban positioning and moderate bike infrastructure (49 score) suggest this asset skews toward renters with personal vehicles despite walkability claims, limiting the premium justification for mid-tier pricing absent demonstrated employment center proximity or dense amenity clustering.
 The property's rent premium depends on local comps and unit quality rather than location-driven demand drivers typical of higher-walkability urban corridors.

-AI analysis · Updated 9 days ago
+AI analysis · Updated about 2 months ago

 Distance Name Category